zhanyang01/tp/docs/UserGuide.md

    - `delete 3` : Deletes the 3rd contact shown in the current list.

    - `deleteTag 1 t/classmate` : Deletes the "classmate" tag from the first user in the address book if the "classmate" tag currently exists

    - `clear` : Deletes all contacts.
+   - `filter t/friend`: Filters for all clients in the address book that contains the `friend' tag.

    - `exit` : Exits the app.